RobMeades/DMUClass116/README.md

 # CNC Milled Parts

-These parts are milled from 3 mm thick aluminium plate on my [cnc-step.de](https://cnc.step.de) High-Z/S-400T CNC milling machine.
+These parts are milled from 3 mm thick aluminium plate (assumed to be 100 mm wide by at least 622 mm long) on my [cnc-step.de](https://cnc.step.de) High-Z/S-400T CNC milling machine.
 The file format is [VCarve](https://www.vectric.com/products/vcarve.htm).

 * dmu_base_motor_open_second.crv: the chassis base for the motor open second.

 The files for the motor open second brake and trailer composite units have not yet been generated; the only difference between the three files will be the position of the steps beneath the doors.
 The files are scaled to cut out in 1:30 scale (i.e. 10 millimetres to the foot).
-It is likely you may have to "tile" the printing of the files into sections for your CNC milling machine as they are likely to be too long to go through in a single cut.
+It is likely you may have to "tile" the printing of the files into sections for your CNC milling machine as they may be too long to go through in a single cut.
 ALL OF THE FILES require a sacrificial substrate (e.g. a sheet of 3 mm thick MDF or hardboard) as they need to cut THROUGH the aluminimum plate.
+I ran the spindle at 14000 RPM and used 2 mm and 4 mm [Only One PM60](https://www.cutwel.co.uk/milling-routing-and-sawing/general-purpose-milling-cutters/pm60-only-one-end-mills) end-mills from Cutwel.
+I also found that, in the final "cut-out" cut with the 2 mm milling bit, I had to manually reduced the feed rate to 25% as, no matter what I did, I couldn't persuade VCarve to set my desired glacial feed rate of 0.5 mm/second in order to avoid damage to the tiny bit.
+I saved the 4 mm toolpaths and the 2 mm toolpaths into separate files in two tiles each 311 mm long (i.e. two halves); these `.nc` toolpaths are also included.